Stock market today: Wall Street coasts toward the close of another winning week

 The S&P 500 has returned to within 0.7% of its record on revived hopes that the Federal Reserve may deliver cuts to interest rates this year.
 A flood of stronger-than-expected reports on profits from big U.S. companies has also helped support the market.

-Novavax more than doubled and shot 124.6% higher after announcing a deal with Sanofi that could be worth more than $1.2 billion.
+Novavax nearly doubled and shot 93% higher after announcing a deal with Sanofi that could be worth more than $1.2 billion.
 The agreement includes a license to co-commercialize Novavax’s COVID-19 vaccine worldwide, with some exceptions.
 Novavax also reported a slightly smaller loss for the latest quarter than analysts expected.

 It said the strengthening of the U.S. dollar’s value against other currencies is slicing into its business, along with slowing traffic growth across the industry.
 That helped overshadow its own announcement of a program to buy back up to $2 billion of its stock.